michelleliu4/Jreamboard/README.md

-# team-10
+# Jreamboard
-# You are looking at the repo of the coolest winners in Code For Good History.
+An audio-podcast based social media app designed for the Jream Foundation for the Code for Good Hackathon.